radixmo/thunderstrap/README.md

 4. Upload the ThunderStrap theme via WordPress admin backend.
 5. Activate the ThunderStrap Child theme.

-## Editing
+## Editing CSS
-Add your own CSS styles to `/sass/theme/_child_theme.scss` or import your own Sass files into `/sass/theme/child-theme.scss`.
+Add your own CSS styles to `/sass/theme/_child_theme.scss` AND/OR import your own Sass files into `/sass/theme/child-theme.scss`.

-To overwrite base variables (for Bootstrap or UnderStrap) just add your own values to:
+To overwrite base variables (for Bootstrap or UnderStrap) just add your own values to: `/sass/theme/_child_theme_variables.scss`.
-`/sass/theme/_child_theme_variables.scss`.

 For example:

 The "$brand-primary" variable is used by both, Bootstrap and UnderStrap.

-You modify the color in `/sass/theme/_child_theme_variables.scss` to overwrite it:
+You modify the color in `/sass/theme/_child_theme_variables.scss`.For examlple you could overwrite the prmary brand colour with: `$brand-primary: #ff6600;`.

-$brand-primary: #ff6600;
-Doing so will automatically change all elements who use this variable.
-It will be outputted into:
+Doing so will automatically change all elements that use this variable.
+It will be outputted into: `/css/child-theme.min.css` and `/css/child-theme.css`.
-`/css/child-theme.min.css`
-and
-`/css/child-theme.css`

 This leaves you with just one clean CSS file for browsers to load.